Mask Update (4/28/21)

-Our opening phase will include limited enrollment, strict group sizes, and very enforced policies and procedures.
-In the coming months, registered parents will be receiving a phone call or Zoom invitation from a staff member with more defined policies and procedures, as well as questions and requirements regarding your specific camp location, and how things like t-shirt delivery, health forms, The First Day, pre-camp health checks, arrival and departures guidelines, group assignments and things we need you and your child to know prior to coming to camp.
+In the coming weeks, registered parents will be receiving a phone call or Zoom invitation from a staff member with more defined policies and procedures, as well as questions and requirements regarding your specific camp location, and how things like t-shirt delivery, health forms, The First Day, pre-camp health checks, arrival and departures guidelines, group assignments and things we need you and your child to know prior to coming to camp.

 We are going to set forth some very specific and required needs as it relates to what must happen before camp and upon arrival on your camper’s first day.
 We feel this will be very necessary to limit the number of people we have on site, exposure to anything unnecessary, and ease the stress, questions, and craziness that sometimes come with a camper’s first day.

 If dates should change regarding the start of your camp program, we will email you and call you.
 If any week does not start on time, we will either refund or move that money towards food or aftercare if you choose.

 Amending Enrollment by Site Enrollment will be limited and will follow that current phase of each state.
 We are hopeful we might be at 75% by June.
 Groups will be limited to no more than 10 people.
 Groups will move around together, eat lunch together and stay as a ‘family’ throughout the day.

 Consistent Faces The more consistent we are with the same campers and staff throughout the summer, the better our chances are to help limit the spread of any communicable disease at camp.
 Your registration is confirmed for the weeks you have already purchased.
 If you know the weeks you need now, we ask you to please let us know so we can hold your space.